Seven Reasons for Estate Planning

 Appointing Guardians

-For parents with children under age 18, a will is vital to ensure that your choice of guardians for your minor children is honored.
 Without a will, parents leave it to the court to decide guardianship of minor children, often with family members fighting over who should have control.